-- 2.0 Monitoring The recipient agrees to comply with FDLE's grant monitoring guidelines, protocols, and procedures; and to cooperate with FDLE on all grant monitoring requests, including requests related to desk reviews, enhanced programmatic desk reviews, and/or site visits.
+- 2.0 Monitoring The recipient agrees to comply with FDLE's award monitoring guidelines, protocols, and procedures; and to cooperate with FDLE on all award monitoring requests, including requests related to desk reviews, enhanced programmatic desk reviews, and/or site visits.
 The recipient agrees to provide FDLE all documentation necessary to complete monitoring of the award.
 Further, the recipient agrees to abide by reasonable deadlines set by FDLE for providing requested documents.
-Failure to cooperate with grant monitoring activities may result in sanctions affecting the recipient's award, including, but not limited to: withholding and/or other restrictions on the recipient's access to funds, referral to the Office of the Inspector General for audit review, designation of the recipient as a FDLE High Risk grantee, or termination of award(s). - 3.0 Property Management The subrecipient shall establish and administer a system to protect, preserve, use, maintain and dispose of any property furnished to it by the Department or purchased pursuant to this agreement according to federal property management standards set forth in the DOJ Grants Financial Guide, and 28 C.F.R. § 66.
-This obligation continues as long as the subrecipient retains the property, notwithstanding expiration of this agreement.

-Property Use - The subrecipient must use equipment acquired under a Federal award for the authorized purposes of the project during the period of performance, or until the property is no longer needed.
-Subrecipients must use, manage and dispose of equipment acquired under a Federal award in accordance with ss.
+Failure to cooperate with award monitoring activities may result in sanctions affecting the recipient's award, including, but not limited to: withholding and/or other restrictions on the recipient's access to funds, referral to the Office of the Inspector General for audit review, designation of the recipient as High Risk, or termination of award(s). - 3.0 Property Management The recipient shall establish and administer a system to protect, preserve, use, maintain and dispose of any property furnished to it by the Department or purchased pursuant to this agreement according to federal property management standards set forth in the DOJ Grants Financial Guide, and 28 C.F.R. § 66.
+This obligation continues as long as the recipient retains the property, notwithstanding expiration of this agreement. - Property Use The recipient must use equipment acquired under a Federal award for the authorized purposes of the project during the period of performance, or until the property is no longer needed.
+Recipients must use, manage and dispose of equipment acquired under a Federal award in accordance with ss.
 274, F.S.
 Tangible Property and 2 C.F.R.
-200.313, Equipment.

-4.0 Subaward Closeout - A Financial Closeout Audit shall be submitted to the Department within forty-five (45) days of the end date of the performance period.
+200.313, Equipment. - 4.0 Award Closeout Award Closeout will be initiated by the Department after the final payment request has been received.
+The final payment request must be submitted within thirty (30) days of the end date of the performance period.
+All performance achievements and performance questionnaires must be completed before the award can be closed. - 5.0 High Risk Recipients If a recipient is designated "high risk" by a federal award-making agency, currently or at any time during the course of the period of performance under this award, the recipient must disclose that fact and certain related information to FDLE's OCJG.
+For purposes of this disclosure, high risk includes any status under which a federal awarding agency provides additional oversight due to the recipient's past performance, or other programmatic or financial concerns with the recipient.
+The recipient's disclosure must include the following: 1.
+The federal awarding agency that currently designates the recipient high risk, 2.
+The date the recipient was designated high risk, 3.
+The high-risk point of contact at that federal awarding agency (name, phone number, and email address), and 4.
+The reasons for the high-risk status, as set out by the federal awarding agency.